 Zuse Research Seminar

 Where?
-The venue is usually the institute’s large lecture hall.
+Usually the institute’s lecture hall.

 Upcoming Talks